hpluska/APCompSciA/projects/ConnectFour/README.md

 - [ ] Javadocs must be included with your final submission
 - [ ] Complete the required README using specified guidelines

-# Grade your prject before submitting
+# Grade your project before submitting

 - [ ] Before you submit your project, grade your project against the criteria below.
 CORRECTIONS WILL NOT BE ALLOWED.
 	[ConnectFourRubric.md](ConnectFourRubric.md)
+- [ ] Submit your project using the following guidelines
+	- Create a folder in your Google Drive Account called <em>ConnectFourLastname</em> (Example: ConnectFourPluska)
+	- Share your folder with me: heidi.pluska@boiseschools.org
+	- Upload the following files
+		- ConnectFourGrid.java
+		- README